The Tesla Powerwall 3: What You Need to Know

 Simplified Installation: 57 pounds lighter than the Powerwall 2 Plus, the Powerwall 3 makes installation easier, benefiting both users and installers.

-Enhanced Continuous Power: The Powerwall 3 delivers 20-30% more continuous power than the Tesla Powerwall 2 Plus.
+Enhanced Continuous Power: The Powerwall 3 delivers 11.5 kW of continuous power — 20–30% more than the Tesla Powerwall 2 Plus — capable of running full HVAC systems, EV chargers, and large appliances simultaneously.

 Increased Panel Capacity: It can connect up to 35 panels (14kW) on a single inverter, a significant improvement for larger solar systems.